Vaughan Berry: The XYZ Club

-Although his career as a City financier was a reasonably successful one, it was in the political milieu that Berry made arguably the greatest impact during this period of his life.
-Unusually for a man of his education and background, he had joined the Labour Party in the aftermath of World War I. As the world lurched into economic depression in the early 1930s, however, he became increasingly dissatisfied with the orthodox economic policy then being pursued by the Labour Prime Minister, Ramsay MacDonald, and his Chancellor of the Exchequer, Philip Snowden.
-Believing the party to be "woefully short on expert knowledge of the City's financial institutions", in January 1932 Berry launched the XYZ Club, a discussion group (Note: Also described as a "study group" (by Roy Hattersley), a "small dining circle" (by John Campbell) and a "quasi-conspiratorial group of City experts" (by Andrew Thorpe).
+Although his career as a City financier was reasonably successful, Berry arguably made a greater impact in politics.
+Unusually for a man of his education and background, he joined the Labour Party in the aftermath of World War I. However, as the world lurched into economic depression in the early 1930s, he became increasingly dissatisfied with the orthodox economic policy being pursued by Labour Prime Minister Ramsay MacDonald and Chancellor of the Exchequer Philip Snowden.
+In January 1932, believing the party to be "woefully short on expert knowledge of the City's financial institutions", Berry launched the XYZ Club, a discussion group (Note: Also described as a "study group" (by Roy Hattersley), a "small dining circle" (by John Campbell) and a "quasi-conspiratorial group of City experts" (by Andrew Thorpe).
 See Roy Hattersley, Choose Freedom : the Future for Democratic Socialism (London: M. Joseph, 1987), p.
 212; John Campbell, Roy Jenkins: an Autobiography (London: Weidenfeld and Nicolson, 1983), p.
 57; Andrew Thorpe, A History of the British Labour Party, 2nd edition (Basingstoke: Palgrave, 2001), p.
 74.) devoted to supplying an "intelligence service on City activities" that would shape the party's economic doctrines.
 (Note: Brian Brivati argues that Berry founded the Club on his own initiative.
 Ben Pimlott, on the other hand, suggests that the New Statesman columnist Nicholas Davenport was also involved from the beginning, while Noel Thompson adds the name of Cecil Spriggs, then City Editor of the Manchester Guardian.
 See Brian Brivati, Hugh Gaitskell (London: Richard Cohen Books, 1996), p.
 32; Ben Pimlott, Labour and the Left in the 1930s (Cambridge: Cambridge University Press, 1977), p.
 37; Noel W. Thompson, Political Economy and the Labour Party: the Economics of Democratic Socialism, 1884-1995 (London: UCL Press, 1996), p.
 87.)
 As he later recalled: